Secret Warriors (Team White): Fictional team biography

-Meanwhile, Fury reached out to his old friend John Garrett.
-Together, they conned Osborn into helping them uncover an active agent of the long thought dormant agency of Leviathan.

-The return of Leviathan complicated Fury's plans, but it also provided some opportunities.
-Hydra and Leviathan quickly went to war, giving Fury extra room and time to maneuver his own forces.
-Johnson discovered that her team was not the only team of special agents at Fury's disposal.
-Two others were active and operating outside of Fury's direct control: the Black team run by Alexander Pierce, composed of the more dangerous Caterpillars from Fury's list and tasked with watching Hydra; and Gray team run by Fury's own son, Mikel Fury, was tasked with looking into Leviathan, which had been a seemingly dead end assignment until recently.
-Johnson's Team White, was apparently meant as Fury's fist.
+Meanwhile, Fury reaches out to his old friend John Garrett.
+Together, they con Osborn into helping them uncover an active agent of Leviathan.
+Hydra and Leviathan quickly go to war, giving Fury extra room and time to maneuver his own forces.
+Johnson discovers that her team was not the only team of special agents at Fury's disposal.
+Two others are active and operating outside of Fury's direct control: the Black team run by Alexander Pierce, and the Gray team run by Fury's son Mikel.